HIV is a virus that attacks immune cells. Although HIV infections can’t be cured, they can be treated. These treatments can help prevent AIDS.

 In HIV’s early stages, people with HIV-1 or HIV-2 may experience:

-Once these symptoms disappear, people will then enter the chronic or clinical latent stage of HIV.
-In this stage, the virus is within the CD4 cells (a type of white blood cell), but no symptoms appear.
+Once these symptoms disappear, people will then enter the chronic or clinical latent stage of HIV (long-term or quiet phase).
+In this stage, the virus is within the CD4 cells, a type of white blood cell, but no symptoms appear.

-Those with HIV-2 tend to stay in this chronic stage for about twice as long as those with HIV-1.
+Those with HIV-2 tend to stay in this long-term stage for about twice as long as those with HIV-1.
 These people are also more likely to have a lower viral load (fewer viral particles in the body), which means that their immune system may not be damaged as quickly or as severely.
-Their condition may take longer to progress to the third HIV stage, AIDS — if at all.
-In people living with AIDS, their immune systems can be very weak and they can develop serious infectious diseases.
+Their condition may take longer or may never progress to the third HIV stage, AIDS, in which the immune system can be very weak and serious infectious diseases may occur.

 People with AIDS have low CD4 counts and tend to have similar signs and symptoms regardless of whether they have HIV-1 or HIV-2.